wendlingd/Browse-InfoSeeking-PubMed/README.md

 The more you know, the more effective your communication will be.
 Much has been published.

-With an ongoing connection to this type of research, subject-matter experts, product managers, public affairs staff, etc. in medicine- and health-related disciplines can improve their effectiveness.
+If you are a subject-matter expert, product manager, public affairs staff member, etc. in a medicine- or health-related discipline, having this type of ongoing connection to literature can improve your effectiveness.

 This script searches all terms in the top three levels of the Persons branch of the Medical Subject Headings (MeSH) tree, https://www.ncbi.nlm.nih.gov/mesh/68009272.